aldavigdis/iceland_gem/README.md

 k.is_person?
 # => true

-# Get the birth date or registration day as a Date object
+# Cast the kennitala to a Date object
 k.to_date
 # => #<Date: 1930-01-01 ((2425978j,0s,0n),+0s,2299161j)>